Closing and Completing Certifications

 Marking certification as completed

-- Notifications confirm that the certification has closed and no further edits are possible.
+• Notifications confirm that the certification has been closed, and no further edits are possible.

 Archiving recurring workflows